Beneath the World Tree: Understanding SVG as Scene Graph

 - d : scale on y

-- e : translation on the x axis
+- e : translation along x

-- f : translation on the y axis
+- f : translation along y

 Rotation can also be captured in matrix form: